What does a corporate video cost?

 Almost the entire budget comes down to seven things:

-• Animation and motion.
-Custom graphics, 3D, and VFX add real hours in post.
+- Animation and motion.
+Custom graphics, 3D, and VFX add real hours in editing.

 The cheapest quote is usually the most expensive video, because it does not move the number you needed moved.